 Types of Cancer Doctors: Career Overview by Specialization

 Cancer doctors, otherwise known as oncologists, diagnose and treat cancer patients.
-They also might research treatments, causes and preventions for cancer.
+They also might research the causes of, treatments for and prevention of cancer.
 After undergoing four years of medical school, oncologists complete residencies that can last 2-6 years.
+To specialize, they must then pursue a fellowship in a particular area of oncology, followed by earning board certification.
 Some specializations include medical, pediatric, radiation and gynecologic oncology.

 Considered a subspecialty of internal medicine, medical oncology covers the treatment of all types of cancerous tumors.
 Medical oncologists provide care for hospitalized patients, as well as outpatients, and they use a variety of treatments for cancer, such as chemotherapy, analgesics and gene therapy.
 They assist patients in choosing treatment options while monitoring their recovery.
 Some medical oncologists participate in cancer research and train students and residents in hospital settings.
 The American Board of Internal Medicine offers board certification in the specialty area of medical oncology.